 84 participants say the “The way to support causes or brands they care about is share information.”
 Think about which causes your market cares about and create some contents that support these causes.

 These five motivations show that your audience’s main goals for sharing are their relationships with other people, not your brand.
-Keep this in mind to creating and sharing audience-focused content.
+Keep this in mind in order to create and share audience-focused content.

 2. Gifts and Rewards Encourage Responses

 There’s a popular psychological sales method called “reciprocity” that works very well offline and online.
 According to this method, if you give someone something, anything, they’ll feel the need to reciprocate.
 Social Media platforms take full advantage of this feeling with contests and gifts.
-If you ask from your audience to share a post to win, they will.
+If you ask your audience for sharing a post to win, they will.
 If you offer them a free stuff like a course in exchange for an email address, they’ll give it to you.

 3. Choose the right Photos for your Profile

-Many psychological tests result show that profile’s photos determine which one people are more predisposed to liking.
+Many psychological tests results show that profile’s photos determine which people are more predisposed to liking.